mikeferguson/brewing/brewlog/001-hefeweizen.md

 # MacGyverWeizen (#1)

+First brew on the Anvil 6.5 Gallon Foundry.
 Bavarian Style Hefeweizen.
-2.5 gallon batch built from a portion of an all-grain kit from Northern Brewer.
+2.5 gallon batch from a portion of an all-grain kit from Northern Brewer.
 Brewed on July 19, 2020.

 Key Metrics:

- * OG: 1.042
+ * OG: 1.042 (Target was 1.049)
  * FG: 1.005
  * IBUs: 14
  * ABV: 4.7%